 We are also responsible for reviewing and reporting on the Group’s application of King IV, and play an integral part in aligning the Group’s governance structures and processes with requirements and principles of the King IV.

 In the execution of our statutory duties and in accordance with our Charter, we effectively discharged our responsibilities over the past financial year.

 As part of the annual risk reporting process, the Divisions’ Risk Officers report any major risk incidents that occurred during the year.
 These incidents are defined in the Group Risk Policy as ones that:

-The Committee considers there to be two categories of Group risk that can broadly be described as strategic/environmental risks and operational risks.
+We consider there to be two categories of Group risk that can broadly be described as strategic/environmental risks and operational risks.

-Operational risks by their nature can be immediately addressed or mitigated by local management actions.
+Operational risks, by their nature, can be immediately addressed or mitigated by local management actions.
 These risks – which include in-store health, safety and security, compliance, fire prevention and detection, IT systems and food safety, amongst others – are therefore the direct responsibility of each Divisional Executive Committee where a Loss Prevention or Risk Officer has line-responsibility for overseeing these risks.